RobertJLewis/blogproj/README.md

   - 🔐 **Secure authentication** – Personalised accounts with registration, login, and logout
   - 📱 **Responsive UI** – Optimised for smartphones, tablets, and desktops

+## Scope Plane
+### Feature Planning
+The Threadly project has been carefully planned to prioritise core functionality for the minimum viable product (MVP) while identifying additional features for future development.
+Features are categorised as **must-haves**, **should-haves**, and **could-haves** based on their importance and viability.

+The MVP focuses on essential functionality for all users, including viewing the public landing page, registering for an account, logging in and out, managing sessions, creating, editing, and deleting posts, commenting on and liking posts, and accessing a responsive, mobile-first interface.
+Admin users also have access to the Django admin panel for moderation and content management.

+Should-have features include filtering and sorting posts by category or date, searching posts by title, author, or keywords, and updating personal account profiles.
+Could-have features for future iterations include social media login/signup, bookmarking favourite posts, viewing analytics dashboards, and enhanced customisation options.

+By defining the scope in this way, Threadly ensures a clear focus on delivering a seamless user experience while allowing room for expansion and additional functionality in later versions.